yast/yast-network/doc/hostname.md

 Empty hostname is treated as invalid by hostname utility and empty /etc/hostname is automatically changed to localhost during the boot.

 However, `hostname ''` even `hostname -b --file /etc/hostname` do not work (for empty /etc/hostname).
-So, runtime remains untouched (hostname cmd still returns previous hostname).
+So, runtime remains untouched (hostname command still returns previous hostname).

-In oposite `hostnamectl set-hostname ''` works in a sense that it deletes /etc/hostname, erases static hostname and sets transient hostname to localhost, so hostname cmd then correctly shows localhost as result.
-However, things like bash promt remains untouched (which is also true when modifying hostname to a nonempty string).
+In opposite `hostnamectl set-hostname ''` works in a sense that it deletes /etc/hostname, erases static hostname and sets transient hostname to localhost, so hostname cmd then correctly shows localhost as result.
+However, things like bash prompt remains untouched (which is also true when modifying hostname to a nonempty string).

-As there currently is no difference between deleting `/etc/hostname` and ereasing it, we decided to keep empty `/etc/hostname` to be consistent with state you (can) get right after installation.
+As there currently is no difference between deleting `/etc/hostname` and erasing it, we decided to keep empty `/etc/hostname` to be consistent with state you (can) get right after installation.
 However, until we switch to hostnamectl reboot is required to `hostname` utility accept empty hostname in some expected way.

 * You can see also /etc/HOSTNAME on your system.

 This used to be SUSE specific file with different usage than /etc/hostname.
-However, /etc/HOSTNAME is obsolete and currently is symlinked to /etc/hostname and can disappear in the future completelly.
+However, /etc/HOSTNAME is obsolete and currently is symlinked to /etc/hostname and can disappear in the future completely.

 ## See also ##